Agos95/sportchemy/docs/content/docs/blocks/_index.md

 ## Parameters

-`sportchemy-collection` supports the [general parameters](https://wowchemy.com/docs/getting-started/page-builder/#personalizing-blocks) of every Wowchemy block, plus some additional one specific for `match`.
+`sportchemy-collection` supports the [general parameters](https://wowchemy.com/docs/getting-started/page-builder/#personalizing-blocks) of every Wowchemy block, with the possibility to also add a text below the matches using the `text_below` key.
+In addition, it defines some additional parameters specific for `match`.

 ### Filters